 Time Limits on Non-Compete Agreements

-Certain states require time limits in any type of non-compete agreement.
-These states will often consider a CIIA agreement a type of non-compete, depending on the unique facts of the case.
+Certain states require time limits in any non-compete agreement.
+These states will often consider a CIIA agreement a type of non-compete, depending on the case’s unique facts.
 This limitation should be addressed by an attorney familiar with your state’s laws.

 How to Write a Confidential Information & Inventions Assignment Agreement

-You may not know how to write a CIIA agreement, but it is much easier when using a template.
+You may not know how to write a CIIA agreement, but using a template is much easier.
 Legal Templates can help with that.
 Along with standard legal clauses, a CIIA agreement should contain the following:

 Step 1 – Invention Assignment

-The majority of the contract will assign intellectual property rights from the employee to the employer.
+Most of the contract will assign intellectual property rights from the employee to the employer.
 These clauses will precisely define the invention and IP that the company will own.
-It should also specify all rights that the employee is ceding to the employer.
+It should also specify all rights the employee is ceding to the employer.
 If the employee is to retain a partial interest as part of your agreement, this will also be included here.

 Step 2 – Confidentiality Requirements